10 Content Syndication Tips to Help You Market Your Mobile App

 Creating a unique mobile app nowadays is challenging.
 With so many similar apps out there, it becomes hard to stand out and differentiate yourself from others.
 You not only have to make sure your app is functional, but it must also be relevant to a particular audience.
 Otherwise, who’s going to use it?
 Picture this: You’ve spent so much time developing your app, constantly refining and testing it, and you’ve finally reached a version that satisfies your vision.
 Great, now you can finally sit back and relax while you watch the number of downloads shoot through the roof.
 Those daydreams of rolling around in piles of cash seem a bit more tangible now, right?

 Well, apologies for busting your bubble, but you’re missing a crucial piece of the puzzle that’ll make your daydream a reality: marketing.
-Your mobile app isn’t just going to get up and sell itself; you need to have a strong marketing plan in place.
+Your mobile app isn’t just going to get up and sell itself; you need to have a strong mobile marketing plan in place.
 If you’re just starting out, you might want to check out these crucial app design tips to keep in mind to promote your product.
 However, if you already have an existing marketing strategy in place, you might be wondering what more you can do to market your app.
 This is where you might consider content syndication.

 What is Content Syndication?

 Simply put, content syndication can include repurposing content or creating content for the sole purpose of external publication.
-This is an important strategy to implement into your marketing plan because you’ll be able to spread your content to a wider audience – an audience who might have never heard of your product otherwise.
+This is an important strategy to implement into your mobile marketing plan because you’ll be able to spread your content to a wider audience – an audience who might have never heard of your product otherwise.
 In this way, you’ll be able to increase engagement around your product as well as increase brand awareness.
 After all, the more content that is available, the more likely it is for your product to be found!
 Even though only 14% of companies use content syndication as a distribution method, it actually ranks third in effectiveness at 45%, following SEM and promoted posts.

 So what exactly are the best ways to syndicate your content?
 Here are 10 tips that will help you market your mobile app: